saihaj/graph-webhooks/README.md

 # `graph-webhooks`

+> [!CAUTION]
+>
+> Code is provided as-is for reference purposes only.

 Building a Webhook Data Service using [Substreams](https://substreams.dev).
 Goal is to allow users to create webhooks from a web interface and receive data from those webhooks in real-time.

 ## Overview

-We are utilize [SVIX](https://www.svix.com) to send webhooks data users.
+We utilize [SVIX](https://www.svix.com) to send webhooks data users.
 The `management-api` stitches various services together to create and manage webhooks with a unified GraphQL API.

 Here is a high-level overview of what different directories in this repository do: